unbit/pysftpserver/README.md

 ```
 command="pysftpjail path_to_your_jail",no-port-forwarding,no-x11-forwarding,no-agent-forwarding ssh-rsa AAAAB3[... and so on]
 ```

+Obviusly, you could do the same with `pysftpproxy`.

 ##Customization
 We provide two complete examples of SFTP storage: simple and jailed.